roshan2M/chess-game-and-engine/README.md

 So, calling ```minimax(L)```, where ```L``` is the current layer of move being analyzed, will return the following.
 * If ```player(L) = MIN```, which means ```MIN``` is playing on layer ```L```, then return ```min(result(L,a))``` over all actions ```a```, where ```result(L,a)``` is the next layer of nodes achieved from applying action ```a``` on ```L```.
 * If ```player(L) = MAX```, which means ```MAX``` is playing on layer ```L```, then return ```max(result(L,a))``` over all actions ```a```.

+Some optimizations will include ordering the graph (e.g. from lowest on left to highest on right) to make searching for the lowest possible 'score' an easy task.
+This means entire subtrees will be quickly removed, considering improving time efficiency.
+This process is called Alpha-Beta pruning.